Robert Whiting

-Robert Whiting (born October 24, 1942) is a best-selling author and journalist who has written several books on contemporary Japanese culture—which include topics such as baseball and American gangsters operating in Japan.
+Robert Whiting (born October 24, 1942) is an American author and journalist who has written several books on contemporary Japanese culture—which include topics such as baseball and American gangsters operating in Japan.
 He was born in New Jersey, grew up in Eureka, California and graduated from Sophia University in Tokyo.
-He has lived in Japan for more than three decades since he first arrived there in 1962, while serving in the U.S. Air Force.
-He divides his time between homes in Tokyo and California.
+He has lived largely in Japan since arriving there in 1962; he divides his time between homes in Tokyo and California.

 Background since relocating to Japan

 Whiting first came to Japan with U.S. Air Force Intelligence in 1962.
 Whiting was assigned to work for the National Security Agency in the U-2 program in Fuchu, Tokyo.
 He was offered a job working for the NSA when his tour with the Air Force was about to end, but he chose instead to study at Tokyo's Sophia University, where he majored in Political Science.

 In order to supplement his income while studying on the GI Bill, Whiting tutored Tsuneo Watanabe in English.
 Watanabe was a reporter for the Yomiuri Shimbun at that time, but is now (as of 2019) the Chairman of the Board of the newspaper - which has the highest circulation in the world.

 Whiting wrote his thesis on the factions of Japan's Liberal Democratic Party.

 Whiting graduated from Sophia in 1969.

 Whiting's research into the ties binding Japan's leading politicians to yakuza bosses gained him entrée into the Higashi Nakano wing of Tokyo's largest criminal gang, the Sumiyoshi-kai, where he became an "informal advisor".

 He worked for Encyclopædia Britannica Japan as an editor until 1972, until in his words, he "got bored of being a gaijin" and moved to New York City, where he wrote his first book, The Chrysanthemum and the Bat.
 He later returned to Tokyo and worked for Time-Life for a year before becoming a free-lance author.